mcquo011/Regex-Tutorial/develop/gist-template.md

 ### OR Operator

-OR operators allow you to match one pattern or another and are represtened by the vertical bar symbol (|)
+OR operators allow you to match one pattern or another and are represented by the vertical bar symbol (|)

 This regex does not contain any OR operators.